eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 #### Customer

- Individuals that act as this persona may hold various titles within their organization, but share the common responsibility of managing material  and ensuring that supply aligns with their forecasted needs.
-The value of DCM for the customer lies in the capability to provide clear visibility into future  and to facilitate efficient communication and alignment with suppliers.
+ Individuals that act as this persona may hold various titles within their organization, but share the common responsibility of managing material demand and ensuring that supply aligns with their forecasted needs.
+The value of DCM for the customer lies in the capability to provide clear visibility into future demand and to facilitate efficient communication and alignment with suppliers.

 The responsibilities of the customer include: